hyperplane-lab/RLAfford/README.md

 Once the dataset is ready, you will be able to run the whole training and testing process using the command in [Experiments.md](https://github.com/hyperplane-lab/RLAfford/blob/main/Experiments.md).

+## Draw the Pointcloud

+We used Mitsuba3 to draw pointcloud and affordance map.
+Mitsuba provided beautiful visualizations.
+Scripts can be accesed in the repo [Visualization](https://github.com/GengYiran/Draw_PointCloud) .

 ## Cite

 ```latex